ebarlas/openjdk-mail-search/README.md

 ### 5. Code-Aware Segmentation

-This stage operates on raw body field tokens, and it invokes the normalize and filter functions.
+This stage performs additional tokenization on words that contain structural delimiters.

-Raw tokens that contain structural delimiters are split on `/`, `.`, `=`, and `::`.
+Raw tokens are split on `/`, `.`, `=`, and `::`.

-All contiguous segment combinations are normalized, filtered, and added as terms.
+All contiguous segment combinations are normalized, filtered, joined, and added as terms.
-This makes strings like `java.util.concurrent` and `org/example/Main`</code>` discoverable in multiple ways.
+This makes strings like `java.util.concurrent` and `org/example/Main` discoverable in multiple ways.

 * `java.util.concurrent` →
 ```
-java
+[java, util, concurrent]
-javautil
+[javautil, concurrent]
-javautilconcurrent
+[javautilconcurrent]
-util
+[utilconcurrent]
-utilconcurrent
+[util, concurrent]
-concurrent
+[concurrent]
 ```

 ### Conventions and Edge Cases